internet-sicherheit/eco-blockchain-governance/technical/0009-operational-security-guidelines/README.md

 Provides the operational security guidelines

 ## Motivation
 Operational security guidelines are required to operate a secure Blockchain infrastructure.
-Only in this way can security and trust be guaranteed.
+Only in this way, a certain level of security and trust can be guaranteed.

 ## Specification
 The following specifications should be implemented: